stackptr/resume/README.md

 - Implemented engaging user experiences with emphasis on rapid prototyping, validation through A/B testing, and best practices via accessibility and component frameworks.
 - Led adoption of libraries including TypeScript, Testing Library, AriaKit, and Vite.
-- Core contributor to production Haskell backend and supporting libraries; almost understands monads.
+- Core contributor to production Haskell backend and supporting libraries.
+- Designed Node.js-based backend service architecture using Effect and Drizzle.
 - Improved devops and tooling with Nix, Gitops, Docker, and GitHub CI.